 - Difficulty: Challenging.
 You won’t encounter any technical sections or serious elevation gain along the trail, but it is loooong!

-- Time: Due to the length, most hikers usually do this as at least an overnight backpacking trip, but my husband, Justin, and I passed a couple of hardcore folks on the trail, who totally did this as a dayhike!
+- How long does it take to hike the Enchanted Valley trail?
+Due to the length, most hikers usually do this as at least an overnight backpacking trip, but my husband, Justin, and I passed a couple of hardcore folks on the trail, who totally did this as a dayhike!

 On average, it will take most hikers and trail runners between 10 to 15 hours to complete, largely depending on their level of fitness and if they’re carrying backcountry camping gear.